Collingwood, Victoria: Geography

 Collingwood's topography is mostly flat, but a prominent slope extends from Hoddle Street up to Smith Street, and also along sections of Hoddle Street.

 The suburb is notable for its historical buildings, with many nineteenth century dwellings, shops and factories still in use.
 From its early days large commercial buildings often coexisted with small dwellings, occupied by working-class families and the mixture of industry and community continues to the present time.
-For example, Oxford and Cambridge Streets are dominated by imposing red-brick factories and warehouses, formerly occupied by the Foy and Gibson company, but also feature a number of stone, brick and timber dwellings that date back to the earliest days of the suburb.
+For example, Oxford and Cambridge Streets are dominated by imposing red-brick factories and warehouses, formerly occupied by Foy & Gibson, but also feature a number of stone, brick and timber dwellings that date back to the earliest days of the suburb.

 Culture

 Sport

-The Collingwood Football Club (the Magpies) has a history dating back to 1892 as an incorporated football club.
+Collingwood Football Club has a history dating back to 1892 as an incorporated football club.
 They were once housed at Victoria Park and are now based at the Melbourne Cricket Ground (MCG).

-In recent years they won the 2010 Grand Final rematch against St Kilda.
-They have won 15 VFL/AFL premierships, which is the second most in the league behind Carlton and Essendon, and also won the 1896 VFA premiership.
+In recent years they won the 2023 Grand Final against the Brisbane Lions.
+They have won 16 VFL/AFL premierships, which is the equal-most in the league along with Carlton and Essendon, and also won the 1896 VFA premiership.